-Researchers identify bacterial adaptation that can lead to kidney infectionAugust 23rd, 2013 in Diseases, Conditions, Syndromes /
+Researchers identify bacterial adaptation that can lead to kidney infectionAugust 23, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Researchers at Iowa State University have identified a genetic process by which some Escherichia coli bacteria adapt to the human kidney, a step that could lead to new treatments to stop urinary tract infections.